 All spaces on NFPD Premises or under NFPD's control remain subject to search even though you use such space or consider the space to be private.
 NFPD's communications systems and all information and data, including electronic transmissions, on NFPD's communication systems remain NFPD property at all times.
 You have no right to privacy to any information or data, including electronic transmissions, received, sent, generated or stored on NFPD's communications system.
 You will be issued passwords for use on the communications system; however, administrative passwords may be used to gain access to and inspect the contents or the communications system.
 These administrative passwords must not be blocked in any manner by means of codes, passwords, encryption or otherwise.

 Your refusal to submit to, or interference with, a search may result in corrective or disciplinary action, up to and including termination, or may be considered a voluntary resignation.
-You are hereby on notice that NFPD may contact appropriate law enforcement authorities in the event of reasonable suspicion to believe you may have an illegal item or substance on NFPD Premises or in a NFPD Apparatus.
+You are hereby on notice that NFPD may contact appropriate law enforcement authorities in the event of reasonable suspicion to believe you may have an illegal item or substance on NFPD Premises or in an NFPD Apparatus.

 Duty to Read E-Mails or Other Communications.

-All memoranda, directives, bulletins and announcements will be e-mailed to you in accordance with the SOGs.
+All memoranda, directives, bulletins and announcements will be e-mailed to you in accordance with the SOPs.
 You must read and understand all NFPD communications.

 Solicitations.